vollnixx/gitTools/README.md

     chmod u+x checkGitDirs

-If newer repositories are not listed you should first refresh your file database whith the following:
+If newer repositories are not listed you should first refresh your file database with the following:

     sudo updatedb

-The you can just execute the script with:
+Then you can just execute the script with:

     ./checkGitDirs